 Attorney | Author | VP, UN Women USA | Int’l Negotiation Expert | Podcast Host

 Lucia has been practicing law since 1998.
-Ten years of her practice included regular clinical teaching positions in Negotiation and Settlement, and Mediation at University of California Law, San Francisco and University of California Berkeley Law.
+Twenty years of her practice included clinical teaching in Negotiation and Mediation at University of California Law, San Francisco and University of California Berkeley Law.
 She has also been a visiting lecturer at Stanford Law School; UC Berkeley Haas School of Business; UC Berkeley’s Goldman School of Public Policy; the Center for Transnational Law in Koln, Germany; The ESADE School of Law and Economics in Barcelona, Spain; and the University of Aarhus School of Law in Denmark teaching on the subjects of negotiation and conflict resolution.

-With deep roots in mediation, Lucia was one of the small team of original designers of the Equal Employment Opportunity Commission’s pilot mediation program in 1996 for the San Francisco Regional Office, and later received her mediation certification from Harvard Law School’s Program on Negotiation.
+With deep roots in mediation, Lucia was one of the small team of original designers of the Equal Employment Opportunity Commission’s pilot mediation program in 1996 for the San Francisco Regional Office, and received her mediation certification from Harvard Law School’s Program on Negotiation as one of 44 participants chosen from around the world for the on-site certification program.

 A member of the Neuroleadership Institute, Lucia has specific training in behavioral science, lie detection, and how real people act in real conflict situations and decision-making.
 She also served for a number of years as a Judge and Mediator for the annual International Chamber of Commerce Mediation and Negotiation Competition in Paris, France.

 Her law practice has included private and public service, and non-profit advocacy.
 She practiced employment law in Orrick’s San Francisco office.
 During that time, she also maintained a pro bono practice with the Community Alliance For Special Education (CASE) in San Francisco, working closely with the organization to assist families in need of services for their special needs children, and collaborating with school districts on ideas for more effective enforcement and evolution of policy in the area of special education.
 She went on to serve on the CASE Board of Directors (including as President) for 20 years until 2021.